 - Mix flour and salt together in a medium mixing bowl.
 Dig a small hole in center of the flour, and add the boiling water.
 Wait for 10 minutes and stir in the cold water and vegetable oil.
 Use a wooden spoon to mix the dough into a shaggy mass.
-Cover with a clean, wet dish cloth, and rest for 5 minutes.
+Cover with a clean, damp towel and allow dough to rest for 5 minutes.

 - Transfer rested dough onto the counter, sprinkle with flour, and knead until very smooth (around 3-5 minutes ).
 If the dough is too wet, sprinkle in extra flour until you have a dough that doesn’t stick to your hands.
-It is much more manageable to work with this way.
 You’ll know the dough is ready when it is well mixed and quite soft.
 Cover, and let it rest for 20 to 30 minutes.

 Make the Chinese scallion pancakes

-- Divide the dough into four equal pieces and roll the first piece into a large round circle (about 8 inches in diameter).
-Brush some sesame oil onto the circle, and cover with a half cup of scallions, leaving about half and inch uncovered around the edges, and sprinkle on some Chinese five spice powder.
+- Divide the dough into four equal pieces.
+Roll the first piece into a large disk (about 8 inches in diameter).
+Brush some sesame oil onto the disk and cover with half a cup of scallions, leaving about half and inch uncovered around the edges.
+Sprinkle on some Chinese five spice powder.